 \section{Abstract}

-The seminal paper of \citet{prentice1979} established that the maximum likelihood estimator for the odds-ratio of a case-control study is that of a logistic regression.
-In other words, the incorrect prospective model is equivalent to the correct retrospective model.
-We identify necessary and sufficient conditions for the corresponding result in a Bayesian analysis, that is, that the posterior distribution for the odds-ratio be the same under both the prospective and retrospective likelihoods.
-These conditions can be used to derive a parametric family of prior laws that can be used for such an analysis.
+\citet{prentice1979} established that the maximum likelihood estimate of an odds-ratio in a case-control study is the same as would be found by fitting a logistic regression: in other words, for this specific target the incorrect prospective model is inferentially equivalent to the correct retrospective model.
+Similar results have been obtained for other models, and conditions have also been identified under which the corresponding Bayesian property holds, namely that the posterior distribution of the odds-ratio be the same, whether computed using the prospective or the retrospective likelihood.
+Here we demonstrate how these results follow directly from certain parameter independence properties of the models and priors, and identify prior laws that support such reverse analysis, for both standard and stratified designs.

-In order to estimate the risk factors for a disease (or any other binary outcome), there are two basic approaches: a \emph{prospective} or \emph{cohort} study, in which subjects are selected from the population, possibly based on their risk factors, and observed to determine if the disease arises; and a \emph{case-control} or \emph{retrospective} study, in which random samples are taken from both the population with the disease (cases), and the population without (controls), and the relative frequencies of the risk factors in the two samples is then recorded.
+In order to estimate the effects of risk factors on a binary outcome, for example a disease, there are two basic experimental approaches: a \emph{prospective} or \emph{cohort} study, in which subjects are selected from the population, possibly based on their risk factors, and observed to determine if the disease arises; and a \emph{case-control} or \emph{retrospective} study, in which random samples are taken from both the subpopulation with the disease, the cases, and the subpopulation without, the controls, and the relative frequencies of the risk factors in the two samples are recorded.
+Case-control studies are often desirable or unavoidable, particularly where the disease is relatively rare or the time to diagnosis is long, since the costs of obtaining a sufficient sample size for a prospective study are then likely to be prohibitive.

-Let $Y$ be the outcome variable taking values in $\{0,1\}$, corresponding to the absence or presence of disease, respectively.
-Let $X$ be the vector of covariates (risk factors) taking values in $\mathcal{X} \subseteq \R^k$.
+Let $Y$ be the outcome variable, taking values coded $0$ or $1$, corresponding to the absence or presence of disease, respectively.
+Let $X$ be the vector of covariates, or risk factors, taking values in $\mathcal{X} \subseteq \R^k$.
 In a prospective study we are sampling from the conditional distribution of $Y$ given $X$.
-Under a proportional odds assumption, the model is that of a logistic regression,
+Under a proportional odds assumption, the model is that of a logistic regression:

-On the other hand, a case-control study will result in observations from the conditional distribution of $X$ given $Y$.
-In this case, specifying a probabilistic model becomes much more difficult, particularly if $\mathcal{X}$ is infinite.

-Despite these difficulties, case-control studies are often desirable, or in some cases unavoidable, particularly where the disease is relatively rare or the time until diagnosis is long, as the costs of obtaining a sufficient sample size for a prospective study are likely to be prohibitive.